graysonhicks/gatsby-plugin-remote-images/README.md

         // from its extension.
 Or for changing the extention.
 Defaults to existing
         // file extension.
         ext: ".jpg",
+        // Allows modification of the URL per image if needed.
+Expects a function
+        // taking the original URL as a parameter and returning the desired URL.
+        prepareUrl: url => url.startsWith('//') ? `https:${url}` : url
       },
     },
   ]